 The height of the weir of the trays can be adjusted.
 It usually adjusts the weir height to between 2’’ and 3’’.
 This produces a significant depth of liquid on the tray deck to develop effective mass transfer.

-The height of the crest is similar to the height of water overflowing a dam of a river.
+The height of the crest is similar to the height of water overflowing a dam or a river.

-The formula for calculation of crest height is,
+The formula for the calculation of crest height is,

 Crest height = 0.4 (GPM ÷ inch (outlet) weir length)0.67

 where crest height = inches of the level of clear liquid overflowing the outlet weir; GPM = gallons (U.S.) per minute of liquid that leaves from the tray.

 The total height of clear liquid in the downcomer weir is the summation of four factors stated below:

 - Liquid exit velocity from the downcomer onto the below tray.

 - Height of the Weir.